ZBajie/image-auto-tag-app/README.md

     The default resize value is set to 600px but can be adjusted within the metadata editor.

+# Code

+Its an all frontend app made in angular.
+The image analysing tools is not so strong because of that.
+If the app will be used with a backend present, it would be better to move that to the backend.
+It should not be so hard to integrate that to the existing code for show and handle the data.

+Its an exam project.
+There is some services and components in the code thats not used in the final output.
+I will not remove them because maybe someone wants to use it later.

 ## Angulars own setup notes

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.5.